idiocc/http/README.md

   ✓  sets the HttpOnly cookie
   ✓  deletes the cookie
   ✗  sets cookie for a path
-  | Error: should set cookie with attribute path
+  | Error: Attribute path of cookie example was expected.
   |     at sets cookie for a path (example/test/spec/cookie/default.js:32:8)

 example/test/spec/cookie/ > sets cookie for a path
-  Error: should set cookie with attribute path
+  Error: Attribute path of cookie example was expected.
       at sets cookie for a path (example/test/spec/cookie/default.js:32:8)

 🦅  Executed 3 tests: 1 error.